Table of Contents

 ('5c15e5ed\n', 2), ('2c356ba6\n', 2), ('DynDRootClass\n', 2)]

-There are a lot of keys (>780k) and the longest key-path is long (28 keys or 407 characters).
+There are a large number of keys (>780,000) and the longest key-path is substantial (28 keys or 407 characters).
 There is one value Type not defined in the Python WinReg module, which is REG_UNKNOWN.
-This appears when the Type is just an undefined hex value.
+This occurs when the Type is an undefined hexadecimal value.
 We can either print the hex value or follow suit and use REG_UNKNOWN.

 Class Name entries appear in the exported text files, but not in the RegEdit application itself.
 I think this is the RegEdit exporter being clever by cross-referencing the Class, ClassID and ClassGuidName’ entries defined elsewhere in the registry.

-Update: I’ve subsequently confirmed that I cannot access anything named ‘Class Name’ in the registry with the Python WinReg module, and therefore ignoring these is a safe thing to do.
+Update: I have subsequently confirmed that ‘Class Name’ entries cannot be accessed in the registry using the Python WinReg module, and therefore it is safe to ignore these.

-I’m only dealing with 64-bit Windows, so I’m not worrying about accessing 32-bit applications.
+This post focuses on 64-bit Windows; accessing 32-bit applications is not covered.
 You may need to investigate further if you have to worry about 32-bit access – see Accessing an Alternate Registry View for more information.

 The simplest Python WinReg code I could write to read a value: